About Us //

-VIRGINIA DePINA currently serves as Director of Marketing at Massasoit Community College in Brockton, where her work at the college encompasses a broad range of audio, video, and community programs.
+Virginia DePina currently serves as Director of Marketing and Communications at Eastern Nazarene College, where her work at the college encompasses a broad range of audio, video, and community programs.
 Her prior positions include Director of Media Relations and Multimedia Productions at Bunker Hill Community College and Associate Producer at WGBH News.
 A resident of Brockton, Virginia has also served on local nonprofit boards, including Brockton Arts and recently becoming a new board member for Brockton Area Multiservices, Inc. Virginia has participated at Fuller in events and programs, especially related to her love of music.
 Virginia holds a Masters in Science from Lasell University in Integrated Marketing Communications, Bachelors degree in Visual Media Arts from Emerson College and an Associate Degree in Liberal Arts from Massasoit Community College.

 Chris Fitch is a sculptor, engineer, and inventor.
 His prize-winning mechanical sculptures, installations, and performance-based artwork have been presented internationally.
 His puppets and state-of-the art miniature theaters have appeared with major symphony productions in New York and Los Angeles.
 His credits for work in animation include Sesame Street, Motorola, Disneyland and Samsung.
 Further projects have included the design of a toy factory, independent invention, landscape design, a tree house bed and breakfast inn in the Philippines, and the development of workshops about kinematics, motion as medium, and foam latex shop motion puppetry.
 More information can be found at www.chrisfitchsculpture.com.